Roots Hall: Takeover and redevelopment (2020s)

 On 19 July 2024 the consortium finally completed its takeover of Southend United.
 They were able to make this happen by separating the transaction of property from the takeover deal, with Roots Hall initially remaining under Martin's ownership but with a £1 lease agreed for over 20 years, and a path to acquire the freehold "well within that timeframe".
 Martin will also provide "a significant contribution" for Roots Hall to be developed using the profits acquired from property development at the Fossetts Farm site.

 The first few weeks under new ownership saw immediate investment to bring the ground up to scratch including a new video scoreboard, new external signage and increased bar capacity.
 In September 2024 the consortium announced "medium-term" plans to increase the stadium's capacity by opening part of the North Bank to home supporters, to introduce a "Fan Zone" outside the stadium, to replace the floodlights with more efficient LEDs, and to bring forward plans to more widely refurbish the West and South Stands, and replace the East Stand entirely.
-The North Bank was reopened to home supporters in December 2024 bringing the capacity back up to 10,502 from the 8800 previous.
-815 of this being allocated to away supporters.
+The North Bank was reopened to home supporters in December 2024.

 In June 2025, the club appointed AFL Architects to work on redeveloping Roots Hall, seeking a 'community-driven transformation' of the ground.

+During April 2026 it was announced that the North West Corner section of the ground had been reopened for home supporters to use, meaning nearly all of the stadium is now available.
+A sellout crowd against West Ham in a pre season friendly displayed the usable capacity at Roots Hall to be 10,500.